ShrutiShinkar/ShrutiShinkar/README.md

 ## Hi there 👋

+I'm a final-year Computer Science student specializing in AI & Data Science at MIT World Peace University.
+I'm passionate about leveraging predictive analytics and advanced statistical models to deliver actionable business insights.
+My experience includes developing NLP solutions, time series analysis, and end-to-end machine learning projects.
+I am currently seeking opportunities where I can apply my skills in data-driven decision analytics.

+-   🔭 I’m currently working on Agentic AI solutions for responsible tech.
+-   🌱 I’m continuously learning about federated learning, LangChain, and advanced NLP techniques.
+-   👯 I’m looking to collaborate on data science projects that solve real-world problems.
+-   📫 How to reach me: **shrutishinkar1304@gmail.com** or on [LinkedIn](https://www.linkedin.com/in/shrutishinkar/).
 <!--
 **ShrutiShinkar/ShrutiShinkar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.